openfisca/openfisca-doc/coding-the-legislation/writing_yaml_tests.md

 >You can also run tests programatically using the [`test_runner` module](https://openfisca.readthedocs.io/en/latest/test_runner.html).

-## Testing variables on periods conflicting with their attribute `definition_period`

-Is is possible to set a montly input variable for a year using the class attribute `set_input`:

-* if `set_input = set_input_divide_by_period`, the 12 months are set equal to the 12th of the input value,
-* if `set_input = set_input_dispatch_by_period`, the 12 months are set equal to input value.

-Is is possible to test a monthly output variable on a year using the class attribute `calculate_output`:

-* if `calculate_output = calculate_output_add`, the variable is computed for the 12 months and the results are added up.

 ## Next steps

 Other kinds of tests exist, see [contribute/tests](../contribute/tests.html).